 Eelgrass Assessment of Pillar Point Harbor Boat Ramp and Vicinity Using a Remotely Operated Vehicle and Low Water Visual Surveys (2018)

 SeaJay Environmental conducted presence/absence surveys for eelgrass at the public boat ramp facility and adjacent beach area inside of Pillar Point Harbor.
 The surveys were conducted with the use of a remotely operated vehicle (ROV) as well as by observation during a low tide event.
-The presence of eelgrass was the first time it had been found inside this harbor according to literature reviewed to date.
+The presence of eelgrass was the first time it had been found inside this harbor according to literature reviewed and previous surveys conducted to date.

 Zabin et al., Marine Biology (2018) 165:31